Skepsis ry

-Skepsis ry or the Finnish Association of Skeptics is a Finnish scientific skepticism organization founded in 1987.
+Skepsis is a scientific skepticism organization of Finland founded in 1987.

 Purpose

 Its mission is to promote objective, impartial and critical investigation of paranormal claims and pseudoscience.
-Skepsis ry organizes public lectures and publishes articles and books related to skepticism, including a quarterly magazine Skeptikko.
-Skepsis ry works in collaboration with other scientific skepticism organizations and is a member of the European Council of Skeptical Organisations (ECSO).
-Skepsis ry is known for its annual Huuhaa ("humbug") Prize which is awarded to a person or an organization that has diligently promoted pseudo- or fringe science, and for its Socrates Prize which is awarded for work promoting Socratic, rational thinking.
-Skepsis ry also offers a prize of €10,000, sponsored by the astronomer Hannu Karttunen and the magician Iiro Seppänen, to anybody in Finland who can produce paranormal phenomena under satisfactory observing conditions.
+Skepsis organizes public lectures and publishes articles and books related to skepticism, including a quarterly magazine Skeptikko.
+Skepsis works in collaboration with other scientific skepticism organizations and is a member of the European Council of Skeptical Organisations (ECSO).
+Skepsis is known for its annual Huuhaa ("humbug") Prize which is awarded to a person or an organization that has diligently promoted pseudo- or fringe science, and for its Socrates Prize which is awarded for work promoting Socratic, rational thinking.
+Skepsis also offers a prize of €10,000, sponsored by the astronomer Hannu Karttunen and the magician Iiro Seppänen, to anybody in Finland who can produce paranormal phenomena under satisfactory observing conditions.
 The same sum is also offered as an ET scholarship to anyone who can prove that she/he/it is an extraterrestrial by providing a DNA (or equivalent) sample for investigation.